 Members are encouraged to pursue the embodiment of the core values of future architecture, each defined with an essential quality (i.e. beauty) further contextualized by a supporting element (i.e. transcendence).
-For example, we value nature because it checks the power of technology; we value context because we live with increasing complexity; we value inclusion because we understand that our biases and blindspots prevent us from fulfilling a universal human need: a true sense of belonging.
+For example, we value nature because it checks the power of technology; we value context because we live with increasing complexity; we understand that our identity biases prevent us from fulfilling a universal human need: a true sense of belonging.

 - as an elevating force to transcendence

 - as a powerful navigator of complexity

 - as a fluid conduit of creativity